Richard Sparks is Professor of Criminology at the University of Edinburgh.

-Louise Brangan 'A comparative study of penal politics in Ireland and Scotland'
+Louise Brangan 'Comparative Penality in Ireland and Scotland'

-Shane Horgan ''Cyber'-fears and Virtual Anxieties: Exploring public sensibilities towards the digital dimensions of crime and disorder'
+Shane Horgan 'Cybercrime and Everyday Life: An exploration of public sensibilities towards the digital dimensions of crime and disorder'

 Griff Williams 'Tripartite Communication under the Community Payback Order'

-Richard Sparks, Evi Girling and Ian Loader Crime and Social Change in Middle England: Questions of Order in an English Town (Routledge, 1999)
+Richard Sparks, Evi Girling, Ian Loader, Crime and Social Change in Middle England: Questions of Order in an English Town, (Routledge, 1999)

 Abstract: This text offers a new way of looking at contemporary debates on the fear of crime.
 Using observation, interviews and documentary analysis it traces the reactions of citizens of one very ordinary town to events, conflicts and controversies around such topical subjects of criminological investigation as youth, public order, drugs, policing and home security in their community.
 In doing so it moves in place from comfortable suburbs to hard pressed inner city estates, from the affluent to the impoverished, from old people watching the town where they grew up change around them to young in-comers who are part of that change.